qdrant/landing_page/qdrant-landing/content/blog/qdrant-v0-6-0-engine-with-grpc-interface-has-been-released.md

 ---
-draft: true
+draft: false
-title: Qdrant v0.6.0 engine with gRPC interface has been released
+title: Qdrant v0.6.0 engine with gRPC interface has been released 1
 slug: qdrant-grpc
 short_description: We’ve released a new engine, version 0.6.0.
 description: We’ve released a new engine, version 0.6.0.
 The main feature of the